C4ptainCrunch/thesis/source/index.rst

 Perfect information games as finite state machines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-TODO formal definition of FSM ?
+TODO:: formal definition of FSM ?

 When viewed from an external point of view, these types of games can be
 modelized as finite states machines with boards being states (the initial board
 is the initial state), each player's action being a transition and wins and draws
 being terminal states.

 ..
-TODO formal description of the game as a FSM ?
+TODO:: formal description of the game as a FSM ?

 It might be tempting to try to enumerate every possible play of those games by
 starting a game and recursively trying each legal action until the end of the game
 to find the best move for each state.

 Unfortunately, most of the time, this is not a feasible approach due to the size
 of the state space.
-As an example, Romein et al. claims that Awalé has
+As an example, Romein et al. claims that Awale has
 889,063,398,406 legal positions :cite:`romein2003solving` and the exact number
-(:math:`\approx 2.08 \times 10^{170}`) of legal positions in Go is so big that
+(:math:`\approx 2.08 \times 10^{170}`) of legal positions in Go (another popular perfect information game)
-it has only recently been determined :cite:`tromp2016`.
+is so big that it has only recently been determined :cite:`tromp2016`.
 Such state space are too
 big to be quickly enumerated.